ramzym365/Final-Project-Purwadhika-JCDS-08/README.md

 | XGBoost Classifier with Hyperparameter Tuning              |         0.88830 |

 From the AUC and AUC-ROC score, XGBoost model has the biggest score.
-So from our evaluation metrices (F1-Score, Accuracy Score, and AUC-ROC), I can draw a conclusion that XGBoost Classifier with Hyperparameter Tuning model is the best model for this project.
+So from the evaluation metrices (F1-Score, Accuracy Score, and AUC-ROC), I can draw a conclusion that XGBoost Classifier with Hyperparameter Tuning model is the best model for this project.

 ### Thank you for reading until the end!